flashwing-04/showtime-website-project-archive/content/ss22/master/m5-adipositas-prevention/future.md

 {{</section>}}

 {{<section title="More educational content" >}}
-We believe that awareness and education is an important key to a lasting healthier life.
+We believe that awareness and education are important keys to a lasting healthier life.
 Therefore, we have planned to provide more prepared content to users in order to provide more knowledge about nutrition and exercise.
 {{</section>}}

 {{<section title="More movement challenges" >}}